zrythm/zrythm/doc/user/appendix/environment.rst

   Set this to the locations to scan for :term:`VST3` plugins.

+.. envvar:: ZRYTHM_DSP_THREADS

+  Number of DSP threads to use.
+Defaults to number of CPU cores - 1.

 .. envvar:: ZRYTHM_DEBUG

   Set to 1 to show extra information useful for